 It was at that moment that I knew something had to change, this wasn’t right.
-The reality is, Drew was one of 2,200 kids at the time, today toppling nearly 3,000, in care.
+The reality is, Drew was one of 2,200 kids at the time, today toppling over 3,000, in care.
 Sadly, too many of these kids will move around from one home to another in their battle to find a permanent, loving placement.

 During my time working in the field, it wasn’t uncommon to work with kids who had fourteen or more placements during their time in care, many of which lived in multiple communities across the state.

 When I first started at YDI, I naively took a job working as a children’s mental health case manager and foster parent licensing worker.
 I say naively because the bulk of my experience was working in adult mental health, so I didn’t have much exposure to the foster care system.
 The scope of the problem was vastly unknown to me.
 There is an enormous difference between navigating the adult and children’s social service systems.

 It’s sort of funny really, as if people turn eighteen and they become a different person.
 Those children in care, like Drew, become adults, still worthy of support.
 And, in fact, many of the kids who end up in the foster care system will go on to repeat intergenerational trauma they’ve experienced.
 Sadly, a notable 30% of those in care will end up abusing their own children.

 Working on both sides of the system, there’s most certainly an opportunity to prevent the suffering that Drew experienced that night.
 This could be done through creating more cohesive mental health supports across the lifespan, through community education, and through awareness building to prevent abuse, breakdown stigma, and create homes.